Update (March 2026):

 github.com/burning-cost/insurance-optimise

-insurance-demand — price elasticity
+insurance-optimise - price elasticity (formerly insurance-demand)

-Before you can run insurance-optimise, you need elasticity estimates. insurance-demand fits price elasticity models on renewal and new business data, with the confounding correction that naive logistic regression omits: risk factors drive both the price charged and the renewal decision, so OLS conflates the causal price effect with risk-driven selection.
+Before you can run insurance-optimise, you need elasticity estimates. insurance-optimise fits price elasticity models on renewal and new business data, with the confounding correction that naive logistic regression omits: risk factors drive both the price charged and the renewal decision, so OLS conflates the causal price effect with risk-driven selection.

 The library wraps CausalForestDML for the causal component, with treatment variation diagnostics that flag the near-deterministic price problem before you fit.
 If your pricing grid leaves no residual variation in price after conditioning on risk factors, the elasticity estimate is noise.

-from insurance_demand import RenewalElasticityModel
+from insurance_optimise import ElasticityEstimator

-df["elasticity"] = elast.predict_cate(df) # individual-level semi-elasticities
+df["elasticity"] = elast.effect(df) # individual-level semi-elasticities

 insurance-deploy - champion/challenger